aerialls/meereen/README.md

 ## Usage

 Meereen uses checks, processors and notifiers.
-A check uses a processor to verify something and uses a notifier to notify th end-user.
+A check uses a processor to verify something and uses a notifier to notify the end-user.

 ```
 meereen --config /etc/meereen/config.yml